Edgar Contreras (surgeon): Controversies

 In 1998, a Puerto Rican woman died from post-surgery complications 15 days after Contreras performed a lipoinjection in her legs.
 The next year, Dominican journalist Isabel Vargas also died after having a liposuction at Contreras clinic.
 Both cases prompted an investigation of the clinic's practice, as well as a criminal case against Contreras.
 In 2002, a judge revoked the suspension on Contreras, allowing him to practice medicine during his judicial process.
 In 2004, former consul María de los Angeles Morel died from complications of a liposuction performed by Contreras.
 In 2006, he was acquitted of the death of Morel, while in 2010 he was also acquitted of the death of Vargas.

 The latest case occurred in 2015 when a Dominican woman also died from complications after undergoing a lipsculpture surgery performed by Contreras.
 During the investigation, many patients came forward to defend his practice.
 In 2015, a group of 20 patients of Contreras organized a press conference to voice their support for him, after his clinic was closed by the Public Health Ministry.
 Although the family of the woman claimed they would sue the clinic, an autopsy performed by the National Institute of Forensic Pathology revealed that there was no malpractice.
 As a result, the Minister of Public Health reinstated Contreras to perform surgery again.

-Contreras was jailed in 2018 after being accused of forging documents to acquire a medical center.
-He was sentenced to 3 years in jail.